linsey254/Shows-Review-Website/README.md

 Welcome to CineReviews!
 This project is a fun, single-page web app built to celebrate the world of movies and TV shows.
 It's a place for film buffs to browse a catalog of titles, check out what others are saying, and share their own opinions with a simple, interactive review system.

-🚀 Features That Make It Pop
+🚀 Features That Make It Pop:

 i.
 100% Responsive: No matter the device, from your big screen to your tiny phone, this site looks and works great. 📱💻